 Skip to Main Content

-We tend to define 'expertise' as arising from a) having had experience with something for a long time, b) having learned about something for a long time, or c) a combination of a and b.
+How do most of us define 'experts'?
+Most of us would agree that people get very good at something from a) having had experience with it for a long time, b) after learning about something for a long time, or c) both a & b.

-Expert Information from scholars, academics, highly-trained professionals and researchers will be found most often in:
+Expert Information from scholars, academics, highly-trained professionals and researchers will be found in:

 • Scholarly Journals